 - Select staff/chaperones to be present.
-One staff per every 30 students. - Attend the teacher meeting(s) with the YF Lead Program Facilitator. - Be present with the students during the large-group activities and topic-based talks. - Participate in activities as they feel comfortable. - Assist with any behavior corrections or disciplinary problems as needed. - Help distribute snack, lunch and retreat materials as needed.
+One staff per every 30 students. - Attend the teacher meeting(s) with the YF Lead Program Facilitator. - Be present with the students during the large-group activities and topic-based talks. - Participate in activities as they feel comfortable. - Initiate any behavior corrections and address disciplinary problems as needed.
+Please have a plan for students who demonstrate they are not ready for the retreat experience. - Help distribute snack, lunch and retreat materials as needed.